 Writing about whisky

 I always enjoyed writing and felt like I understood it from a fairly young age.
 English was the only subject at school that I seemed able to pass without putting any real effort in (and effort was pretty low in my list of priorities back then).
 That said, the possibility of ever doing anything with the skill never entered my head.
 My late teens and twenties were mostly spent in Glasgow’s club scene with all my resources plowed into my passion for music and DJing.

-When I moved into my thirties however, the notion to write returned.
-I tried to write about club culture but to be honest, my enthusiasm for the subject had started to wane and it came to nothing.
-Then at 34 I found out my wife was pregnant and did what any man would do.
+When I moved into my thirties, however, the notion to write returned.
+I tried to write about club culture but my enthusiasm for that subject had already started to wane.
+Then, at 34, I found out that my wife was pregnant and I did what any self-respecting man would do.
 I shit myself.
-I tried to address my fears by writing about my impending fatherhood but when I read it back it sounded pathetic and whiny so it too was scrapped.
+I tried to address my fears by writing about my impending fatherhood but it sounded rather pathetic and it too was scrapped.
 Then about two weeks before my daughter was born, I visited Auchentoshan and it struck me that I could write about my experience there.
 Who knows why it hadn’t occurred to me before but I started writing and I haven’t stopped since.

-I felt I could produce a blog that reflected the enthusiasm of those early days of a new hobby, encouraging newbies to delve deeper rather than shaming them for not knowing enough.
-A blog that would be for the good of both the reader and the industry, because I wanted scotch to thrive.
-I wanted it to retain its status as the king of spirits and in an era of new distilleries opening every month, it’s important that the scene be as welcoming to new entrants as possible.
-That is not to say that I praise bad whisky of course, just that I would aim to take everything in context and understand the intended purpose behind a particular expression.
-A £15 blended scotch was never intended to compete with a £40 single malt for example, and its success or failure cannot be judged in the same way.
+I decided to write a blog that reflected the enthusiasm of those early days with a new hobby.
+Encouraging newbies to delve deeper rather than shaming them for not knowing enough.
+A blog that would be for the good of both reader and industry.
+Because I wanted Scotch to thrive.
+I wanted it to retain its status as the king of spirits.
+We live in times of massive expansion with new distilleries opening seemingly every month.
+It’s never been more important that whisky reach out to new people and I want to be part of the welcoming committee.
+Come on in.
+Sit down.
+Pour yourself a dram.
+There’s no judgement here.
+No snobbery.
+Just a shared love of whisky.

 Thanks for being here.